egguy/addon-grott/grott/DOCS.md

 ### Multiple inverters configuration

-In the case of multiple inverters, you need to configure the inverter details in the addon configuration.
+In the case of multiple inverters, you need to configure the inverter details in the add-on configuration.
 If you have only one inverter, you can leave the inverter details empty.
 Use the inverter type as described in the [Specific inverter configuration](#specific-inverter-configuration) section.

-You will need to get the serial number of the inverter.
-To do this, you can run grott in verbose mode and check the logs.
+You will have to get the serial number of the inverter.
+To achieve this, you can run grott in verbose mode and check the logs.
 You will see the serial number of the inverter in the logs.

 You can keep the default value for invertype, it will override it.